Last Updated: December 10, 2020

 Dog Dehydration Symptoms

 If you want to check if your dog is dehydrated then try lifting up some skin at the back of its neck and then let go.
 The skin on a well hydrated dog will fall quickly back into place almost immediately.
-While on the other hand, the skin of a dehydrated dog takes a longer time to fall back into place.
-In fact, it forms a sort of tent.

 Another way to see if your dog is dehydrated is to check your dog’s gums.
 If you see moist, slick gums then this is a good indication of a well hydrated pup.
 Sticky or dry gums may mean that your pet needs more water.